sriharshachilakapati/SilenceEngine/README.md

 ##What is SilenceEngine?

-SilenceEngine is a 2D/3D game engine, that it is meant to take care of all the low level things like Graphics, Input, Asset Loading, Collision Detection for you, meaning that you only need to make your game.
-It lets you focus on the game play and game design, by doing most of the hard work itself.
+SilenceEngine is a 2D/3D game engine that takes care of low level aspects of game development like graphics, input handling, asset loading and collision detection for you, meaning you only need to make your game.
+It lets you focus on the game play and game design, by doing most of the hard work for you.

 ## Features

-The main feature of SilenceEngine is it's simplicity, the amount of work that you need to do on your own is very less.
+The main feature of SilenceEngine is it's simplicity, and it greatly reduces the amount of code you need to write by taking care of almost everything automatically for you.
 Though it is meant to take care of everything automatically, it is also completely customizable.
 Here are a list of features of it.

 - __State Based Games__: